jade243/BlockchainSimulator/README.md

 ## Running the program locally

+To compile the code, you can the makefile and the command : `make`.
+It will compile for both parallel and sequential codes.

 ### Sequential code

-To run and then execute the program, you can use the following commands (for Ubuntu):
+To execute the program, you can use the following command (for Ubuntu):

 ```
-g++ -o blockchainSimulator ./src/main.cpp
-./blockchainSimulator
+./blockchainSequential
 ```

 ### Parallelized code